 In addition to upgrading the insulation in your home, there are other tricks and tips to warm up a home without turning the heat on.

 First, check your attic, walls, and windows for air gaps, leaks, cracks, and holes.
 By sealing these up, you can prevent air and moisture leaks and preserve warmer air indoors.

 In rooms where you spend more time in the winter, such as your bedroom or living room, consider using a space heater.
-Space heaters use up less energy than furnaces and they won’t cause a significant spike in your monthly bills (so long as you aren’t keeping the space heater on all day, every day.)
+Energy efficient space heaters like oil-filled radiators or infrared heaters use up less energy than furnaces (at least when only heating one room vs the whole home).
+They also won’t cause a significant spike in your monthly bills (so long as you aren’t keeping the space heater on all day, every day.)